 Platform Reviewed on: Nintendo Switch

-Pokken Tournament DX is a very clean and polished game with stunning visuals and very robust game mechanics, especially on the Pokemon.
-The additions to 3v3 Pokemon battles, a very well done online experience, fresh Pokemon and a new arena make this game one to add to your collection.
+Pokken Tournament DX is a very clean and polished game with stunning visuals and very robust game mechanics when it comes to the fighting.
+The addition of 3v3 Pokemon battles, nice online play, fresh Pokemon and a new arena make this game one to add to your collection.
 The redundant feel of the campaign can leave fans eager for more but still a very fun game.
-We, at LunaWolf Gaming, highly recommend this if you love competitive fighting games that offer a diverse character selection and play style.
-I give Pokken Tournament DX a 8.2/10

 - Stunning visuals